urbit/docs/tutorials/ship-troubleshooting.md

 `%level` determines how much you will see of errors with your chosen `%error-tag`.
 There are three levels:

-- %hush: no output
+- `%hush`: no output.
-- %soft: one line of output, just containing the error tag
+- `%soft`: one line of output, just containing the error tag.
-- %loud: full output.
+- `%loud`: full output.

 So for example, to silence all Ames packet-related errors, try `|knob %hole %hush`.